Temple architecture (LDS Church): St. George Utah Temple

-The St. George Utah Temple (1), described as castellated neo-Gothic, and French Norman Revival styles. has three ordinance rooms and eighteen sealing rooms.
+The St. George Utah Temple (1), described as castellated neo-Gothic and French Norman Revival in style, has three ordinance rooms and eighteen sealing rooms.
 It has a total floor space of 110000 sqft.

 The temple was originally patterned after the Kirtland and Nauvoo Temples, with two large assembly halls featuring a set of pulpits at each end.
-The lower hall was partitioned with screens for presentation of the endowment.
-It was extensively remodeled from 1937 to 1938, when the lower hall was permanently divided into five progressive-style endowment rooms.
+The lower hall was partitioned with screens for presenting the endowment.
+The temple was extensively remodeled during 1937–1938, when the lower hall was permanently divided into five progressive-style endowment rooms.

 About a year after the original dedication, a lightning storm caused extensive damage to the original tower.
-It was replaced with a taller, more majestic tower.
+It was replaced with a taller tower.

 Following a second major renovation project in 1975, the progressive-style ordinance rooms were replaced with three motion-picture ordinance rooms.
-Live-acting endowment sessions were much longer and only three were performed a day.
-The film version allows for fourteen sessions a day.
+Live-acting endowment sessions were much longer than the filmed ones, and only three were performed each day.
+The film version permitted fourteen sessions each day.